Asset Valuation

 What if the company says the salary is non-negotiable?

-Negotiate other components: equity, signing bonus, annual bonus target, flexible work arrangements, additional PTO, professional development budget, or a guaranteed review after 6 months with specific performance milestones.
+Negotiate other components: equity, signing bonus, annual bonus target, flexible work arrangements, additional PTO, professional development budget, or a clear review after 6 months with specific performance milestones.

 Should I reveal my current salary during negotiation?